IntentArchitect/Docs/articles/getting-started/welcome/welcome.md

 ## No lock-in

 Intent Architect is not a framework or runtime platform.
 It does not inherently introduce any hard runtime dependencies.
-Because it generates and manages code (and the code is written in the same style as a developer - a key principle when creating Modules), there is no dependency on it, and therefore no lock-in.
+Because it generates and manages code (and the code is written in the same style as a developer - a key principle when creating Modules), there is no dependency on it and therefore no lock-in.
 Teams may choose to continue building their project without Intent Architect and all the code that was managed by Intent Architect will be no worse off than if it were originally written by hand.

 ## What's Next